 Tests to confirm the diagnosis

 An ultrasound scan of the kidney can usually detect a kidney cancer.
 This is often one of the first tests done if your doctor suspects that you may have kidney cancer.
 An ultrasound scan is a safe and painless test which uses sound waves to create images of organs and structures inside your body.
-See separate leaflet called Ultrasound Scan for more details.
+See the separate leaflet called Ultrasound Scan for more details.
 A more sophisticated scan called a computerised tomography (CT) scan may be used if there is doubt about the diagnosis.

 Assessing the extent and spread